tokio-rs/tokio-uring/DESIGN.md

 data, but the runtime would need to perform an extra copy or return the caller a different buffer than the one it submitted.

+### Expose a raw io-uring operation submission API

+The proposed tokio-uring API does not include a strategy for the user to submit custom io-uring operations.
+Any raw API would be unsafe or would require the runtime to support taking opaque data as a trait object.
+Given that io-uring has a well-defined set of supported options, tokio-uring opts to support each operation explicitly.
+The application also can create its own set of io-uring queues using the io-uring crate directly.